innobright/help.innobright.com/src/overview/system-requirements.md

 ### CPU filtering with OpenCL

 For filtering on a CPU, we recommend that you [use the AMD OpenCL ICD][amd-opencl], available as part of their APP SDK.
-It will run on both Intel and AMD CPUs, albeit at a signficant performance loss.
+It will run on both Intel and AMD CPUs, albeit at a significant performance loss.

 [amd-opencl]: http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/